TheNickOfTime/handbrake-web/docs/HandBrakeCLI Image.md

 This command is essentially equivalent to `HandBrakeCLI --help` if it were natively installed.
 The first part `docker run --rm ghcr.io/thenickoftime/handbrake-cli:latest` are the arguments for running the docker image, and everything after it (just `--help` in this case), are arguments passed to HandBrakeCLI.
 The container will run the command once, and then remove itself afterwards (`--rm` argument).

+If you are new to/learning `HandBrakeCLI`, this command is incredibly helpful for understanding what your options are.

 ##### Realistic Example

 ```bash